Weird Washington Laws

 Case precedent is the norm or standard of previous cases with similar facts or circumstances.
 For example, it is illegal to litter in Washington.
 If the police pull you over for tossing an apple out of your car window toward a field of cows, they might charge you with littering.

-You might argue that you were simply trying to feed the cows and that throwing a biodegradable, consumable item into the private property of the cow pasture was not at all littering but feeding the cows.
 No sign on the private property told you not to feed the cows, so there is no private cause of action.
-How do you know if you would win in court against the charge of littering?
-Either do your legal research or contact a local attorney to discuss your case and determine what your options might be.
+How do you know if you will win in court against the charge of littering?
+You contact a local attorney to discuss your case and determine your options.

 Recovery is personal.